tubalmartin/riloadr/README.md

 * NEW `imgFormat` breakpoint option.
 [See example](#feature-imgformat)
 * NEW `invisible` mode for deferring the load of images.
 * ondomready.js updated to version 1.3 (jQuery 1.10.1)
+* Backwards compatibility guaranteed.
+You can upgrade safely.

 ### 1.3.2